-As the name suggests, hardtail bikes have a suspension on the front fork but no suspension in the rear of the bike.
+As the name suggests, hardtail bikes have a suspension on the front fork but no suspension in the bike’s rear.
 In most bikes, the fork will have a travel of 100mm.
-In some rare cases such as the Marlin San Quentin 1, the fork as a longer travel at 120mm.
+In some cases, the fork has a longer trip up to 120mm.

-A hardtail mountain bike are generally used for either cross country (XC) or trail riding.
+A hardtail mountain bike is generally used for either cross country (XC) or trail riding.

 Cross Country Riding

-Dual suspensions aren’t necessary here and may actually reduce performance with too much power given away with flex during pedaling.
+Dual suspensions aren’t necessary here and may reduce performance with too much power given away flex during pedaling.
 Rear suspensions also generally add weight.
-As such, it’s better to trade the expense of a dual suspension bike for a lighter weight hardtail with a higher end drivetrain.
+As such, it’s better to trade the expense of a dual suspension bike for a lighter weight hardtail with a higher-end drivetrain.